aimms/language-reference/optimization-modeling-components/robust-optimization/basic-concepts.rst

 (SOCP), for which efficient (polynomial time) solution methods exist.
 The reformulation of the robust counterpart is an automated process performed by AIMMS during the generation of your mathematical program.

-.. rubric:: The :ref:`.Robust` suffix for variables

-Variables can have a :ref:`.Robust` suffix in AIMMS.
-AIMMS uses the :ref:`.Robust` suffix of variables to store the solution data of a robust optimization model after solving it.
-AIMMS will create the :ref:`.Robust` suffix for stochastic variables for *all* variables that are involved in a robust optimization model, including the objective variable.

 .. rubric:: Integer programming